ohirose/bcpd/README.md

 and the number of points to be sampled is set to much smaller than both N and M.
 If N and M are larger than several thousand, specify `-J 300 -K 80 -p`, for example.
 Then, the computation will be faster without sacrificing the registration accuracy.
-Also, we note that N and M are more than several hundreds of thousands, the optimization might get slow especially near convergence even if the options `-J`, `K`, and `-p` are activated.
+We note that, for N and M are more than several hundreds of thousands, the optimization might get slow even if the options `-J`, `K`, and `-p` are activated.
 If so, use [BCPD++](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9290402), an additional acceleration scheme using [downsampling](#downsampling) and [interpolation](#interpolation).